How to travel to and from work at Wellington Place

 There are three Park & Ride sites in Leeds, located at Elland Road, Temple Green and Stourton.

-Park & Ride offers great value for money – parking is FREE and the bus costs just £4 per day, £3.60 if you buy 5,10 or 20 days on a smartcard, or £580* for the year if you sign up for the First Commuter Travel Club here.
+Park & Ride offers great value for money – parking is FREE and the bus costs just £5 per day or £4.50 if you buy 5,10 or 20 days on a smartcard.
+Click here for information on Park & Ride ticketing options.

 The journey from all sites takes around 10-15 minutes to travel into Leeds city centre.
 The closest stop to Wellington Place depends on which of the three route you are travelling: